Giuseppe Arimondi: Battle of Adwa and death

 On 12 February, pressed by the Prime Minister Francesco Crispi, Baratieri had his forces dug in at strong positions at Sauria, 16 mi from Menelik's camp.
 By 27 February, the army had only a few days supply left and the intelligence wrongly reported that the Ethiopians were scattered across the hills of Adwa, foraging.
 Unable or unwilling to decide between a temporary withdrawal or a small advance, the Governor asked for the advice of his brigade commanders: Arimondi, Matteo Albertone, Vittorio Dabormida and the newly appointed Giuseppe Ellena.
 Arimondi estimated Menelik's forces at 50,000–60,000 warriors and, supported by his colleagues, urged for an aggressive approach.

 On 28 February, Baratieri resolved to advance towards the Ethiopian camp at Adwa.
 His orders on 29 February called for an offensive thrust to occupy a solid position on the hill east of Adwa.
 From there on he could react according to the moves of the Abyssinians; defend if attacked, keep the position if unmolested or attack the rearguard of the Negus' army if it retreated from Adwa.
-The field force was ordered to move during the night; Albertone and the Native Brigade on the left flank, was to occupy the Kidane Meret peak, Dabormida on the right flank, the mountain of the Rebbi Arienni and Arimondi, with the center, again the Rebbi Arienni, in a less prominent position.
+The field force was ordered to move during the night; Albertone and the Native Brigade on the left flank were to occupy the Kidane Meret peak, Dabormida on the right flank, the mountain of the Rebbi Arienni and Arimondi, with the centre, again the Rebbi Arienni, in a less prominent position.
 The reserve brigade of General Ellena was stationed behind Arimondi.

 Night march

-During the night of 29 February/1 March, Arimondi's Infantry Brigade marched without his native battalion, which could not be assembled in time from the several outposts it was guarding, leaving the center weaker than intended.
+During the night of 29 February/1 March, Arimondi's Infantry Brigade marched without his native battalion, which could not be assembled in time from the several outposts it was guarding, leaving the centre weaker than intended.
 At 21:30 the brigades of Albertone, Arimondi and Dabormida were on their way, each following different roads; Ellena's brigade was to follow Arimondi three hours later, with Baratieri and his staff.

 At midnight it was found that the track followed by Albertone and Arimondi were converging.
 Arimondi stopped and let Albertone pass ahead.
 The Native Brigade marched faster than the two European formations and by 3:30 a.m.
 Albertone reached his position.
 His guides, though, informed him that the brigade was on Erarà Hill and not on the Kidane Meret, as intended.
 Albertone thus decided to resume the march until he reached what his guides reported as the 'real' Kidane Meret, 4 mi away.

 This decision opened a wide gap in the Italian lines, and isolated Albertone's force from Arimondi and Dabormida.
 The two Italian brigades had deployed on the Rebbi Arienni by 5:30 a.m., while on the Kidane Meret Albertone was launching his attack on the Ethiopian camp.
 The Native Brigade at first met little resistance, but was soon repulsed by the larger number of enemy troops.